georgelopez7/Azure-Data-Pipeline/README.md

 ## Azure Text Analytics Tool

 Azure's Text Analytics is a powerful natural language processing tool that provides sentiment analysis, key phrase extraction, and language detection.

-It uses advanced machine learning algorithms to identify and extract valuable insights from textual data in real-time.
-Sentiment analysis is a particularly useful feature of Text Analytics, as it can be used to gauge the emotional tone of social media posts, customer reviews, and other types of textual content.
-By analyzing sentiment, businesses can gain a deeper understanding of customer perceptions and make more informed decisions based on that knowledge.
-Overall, Azure's Text Analytics is an excellent tool for anyone looking to extract valuable insights from textual data quickly and easily.
+This tool was used to extract valuable insights from the content of the Reddit posts and evaluate their sentiment scores to gauge any emotional tone towards the topic of the content.

 [Back To The Top](#azure-functions)